dat-ecosystem-archive/datBase/README.md

 shipit uat pwd
 ```

-to deploy and install a build (note that shipit pulls build source from github):
+to deploy and install a build on remote machine (note that shipit pulls build source from github, not your local project dir):
 ```
-shipit uat deploy
+npm run deploy
-shipit uat install
 ```